 There’s also a status light.
 It doesn’t reflect battery charge status–it’s just letting you know that the charger is correctly plugged into the DC socket.

 It doesn’t come with any USB cables, so if you don’t have spares on hand, you’ll need to get those separately.
 A good option is something like the Belkin 7-in-1 Cable Travel Pack, which combines many of the USB or ethernet plugs you’re likely to need in a convenient travel pouch.
 But make sure it has all the plugs you need–many of them don’t come with some of the micro USB options, and I haven’t seen any that come with a Lightning connector for the current generations of iPhones and iPads.
-Otherwise, you can, of course, buy the cables separately, like this Lightning cable for the iPhone 5 and 5S and newest iPads.
+Otherwise, you can, of course, buy the cables separately.

 And while this is a small point, I find it handy that it comes in white.
 I’ve left many black ones in rental cars before in a rush to catch a flight or train.
 The white option at least stands out a bit against the dark dashboard and makes it just that little less likely I’ll forget it.
 (So far, so good!)